yqimou/SAMT_PCL/README.md

 # SAMT_PCL
-《Combining Contrastive Learning and Shape Awareness for Semi-Supervised Medical Image Segmentation》
+This repo is the official implementation of "Combining Contrastive Learning and Shape Awareness for Semi-Supervised Medical Image Segmentation" as well as the follow-ups.
+The official MCRformer implementation is available here.
 # Data:
 ACDC